IVF and The IVF Process

 • We remove those eggs in a simple day procedure called the egg collection or egg retrieval with our experienced Monash IVF Clinicians.

-• Your partner provides our laboratory with a sample of his sperm, or we prepare the donor sample in the laboratory.
+• Your partner provides our laboratory with a sample of sperm, or we prepare the donor sample in the laboratory.
 The laboratory will prepare the samples to collect the most viable sperm from the sample for combining with your eggs.

 • Our expert scientists combine and culture the eggs and sperm in our lab.
 Our goal is to create as many embryos as possible—the more embryos you have, the greater the chance of some being viable for use